docker/getting-started/docs/tutorial/multi-container-apps/index.md

         You'll notice we're using a volume named `todo-mysql-data` here and mounting it at `/var/lib/mysql`, which is where MySQL stores its data.
 However, we never ran a `docker volume create` command.
 Docker recognizes we want to use a named volume and creates one automatically for us.

+    !!! info "Troubleshooting"
+        If you see a `docker: no matching manifest` error, it's because you're trying to run the container in a different architecture than amd64, which is the only supported architecture for the mysql image at the moment.
+To solve this add the flag --platform linux/amd64 in the previous command

 1. To confirm we have the database up and running, connect to the database and verify it connects.